ictwise/notpp4/README.md

 # 1. Project purpose and introduction

 The project was designed to showcase advanced coding abilities as part of the Code Institute Fullstack Web Developer Course.
 It mainly utilizes HTML, CSS, JavaScript, Python + Django, with Bootstrap as an additional framework.
 Payments are handled through Stripe, and data is stored in a Heroku Postgres relational database.
-The goal of the project is to create a full-featured e-commerce application that allows users to view products, add them to their cart, make secure purchases, leave reviews, create a wishlist, store personal information for orders, and receive email consultations.
-Additionally, store management can easily manipulate the products database by adding, editing, and deleting items.
+The goal of the project is to create a full-featured e-commerce application that allows users to view products, add them to their cart and make secure purchases,

 # EcoBikeTech